pydata/xarray/doc/contributing.rst

 #.
 Click ``Send Pull Request``.

 This request then goes to the repository maintainers, and they will review the code.

+If you have made updates to the documentation, you can see a preview of the updated docs by clicking on "Details" under the ``docs/readthedocs.org`` check near the bottom of the list of checks that run automatically when submitting a PR, then clicking on "View Docs" in the top-right.

 If you need to make more changes, you can make them in your branch, add them to a new commit, push them to GitHub, and the pull request will automatically be updated.
 Pushing them to GitHub again is done by::